 Can You Modify or Terminate Alimony Early in Arizona?

-Either party may seek to modify or terminate spousal maintenance early in Arizona if the person can demonstrate there has been a substantial and continuing change in circumstances that warrant a modification or termination of spousal maintenance.
+Some people ask the question can you modify or terminate spousal maintenance early in Arizona.
+The simple answer is yes.
+Either party may seek to modify spousal maintenance or terminate spousal maintenance early in Arizona if the person can demonstrate there has been a substantial and continuing change in circumstances that warrant a modification or termination of spousal maintenance.
 The modification of spousal maintenance, however, may depend upon whether alimony was awarded by a judge after a trial or was based upon an agreement of the parties.

 For example, a written agreement to pay alimony that is “incorporated but not merged” with the Decree of Dissolution of Marriage may impact the determination whether the alimony may be modified based upon the written “contract” reached by the parties.
 You may want to read our summary of the Arizona Court of Appeals decision in the MacMillan v.
 Schwartz case that discusses this situation.

 You should read our article regarding the Van Dyke v.
 Steinle case on whether a former spouse who receives alimony from her former husband and later moves in with a love interest constitutes a basis to modify alimony in Arizona or watch the following video that explains that case.